joseph-4640/mental-segmentation/README.md

 ## Methodology

 1.  **Data Preparation:** The raw data was loaded, cleaned, and preprocessed.
 This involved handling missing values, converting data types, and engineering features where necessary.
 2.  **Exploratory Data Analysis (EDA):** Various visualizations and statistical methods were employed to understand the distribution of data, identify patterns, and explore the relationships between different features and the target variable.
-Key areas of exploration included:
-    *   Mental Health Treatment by Gender
-    *   Mental Health Treatment by Family History
-    *   Mental Health Treatment by Occupation
-    *   Mental Health Treatment by Care Options
-    *   Mental Health Treatment by Self-Employment
-    *   Class balance of the target variable.
 3.  **Model Building:** A Random Forest Classifier was chosen for the predictive task.
-A pipeline was created to handle preprocessing (specifically, one-hot encoding for categorical features) and model training.
+A pipeline was created to handle preprocessing  and model training.
 4.  **Hyperparameter Tuning:** GridSearchCV was used to find the optimal hyperparameters for the Random Forest model to improve its performance.
 5.  **Model Evaluation:** The trained model was evaluated using standard classification metrics, including accuracy, precision, recall, and F1-score.
 A confusion matrix was also generated to visualize the model's performance.
 6.  **Feature Importance Analysis:** The feature importances from the trained Random Forest model were analyzed to identify the most influential factors in predicting mental health treatment-seeking behavior.